freducom/csv2mlscore/README.md

 # Calculate an average sentiment for several lines of text
 Useful e.g. if you have hundreds of lines of textual customer feedback and want to know the customers' average feeling.

-This bash script uses Google cloud's natural language processor to define the positivity vs negativity of a sentence using a node js script (sentiment.js) to parse the JSON reply and using python to calculate flotingpoint sum to get the average of several lines including text.
+This bash script uses Google cloud's natural language processor to define the sentiment (positivity vs negativity) of a sentence.
+It automatically splits longer sentences with multiple opinions into smaller ones and calculates the average feeling for the entire opinion.

 ## USAGE
 `./run.sh inputfile.csv`